 18. She doesn’t want certain people in her life to know about her pregnancy.

 Similarly, some women are in situations where their friends and family would not approve of their unplanned pregnancies.
 Carrying a pregnancy to term and raising a child can be difficult for them in these circumstances, and they may look for another option.
 Fortunately, an adoption decision can be kept as confidential as it needs to be to protect a pregnant woman’s safety.

 19. Her pregnancy was the result of sexual assault.

 Tragically, some women who are sexually assaulted find themselves pregnant afterward, putting them in a difficult situation — do they raise the child of their assaulter, terminate the pregnancy or place the child for adoption?
 While some women cannot handle the emotional trauma of raising a baby that’s a reminder of assault, they do want to give their baby a chance at life and choose adoption.
-American Adoptions’ adoption specialists can also provide support and assist these women with seeking the local services they may need to move forward from their sexual assault.
+If this is the case for someone who is wondering why to consider adoption, American Adoptions’ adoption specialists can provide support and assist these women with seeking the local services they may need to move forward from their sexual assault.

 20. She doesn’t feel like abortion or being a parent are the right choices for her.

 Women facing an unplanned pregnancy always have the right to choose what’s best for them and their baby, and they are the only ones who can make the decision.
 As a woman is considering these options, she may decide that abortion and parenting are simply not right for her — motivating her to choose adoption as her solution.